Kong/docs.konghq.com/app/enterprise/2.2.x/developer-portal/administration/application-registration/enable-key-auth-plugin.md

 * {{site.ee_product_name}} is installed, version 2.2.1.0 or later.
 * Create a Service.
+* Activate your application for a Service if you have not already done so.
+The Service Contract must be approved by an Admin if auto approve is not enabled.
 * Enable the [Application Registration plugin](/enterprise/{{page.kong_version}}/developer-portal/administration/application-registration/enable-application-registration) on a Service.
-* Generate a credential if you don't want to use the default credential initially created for you.
+* [Generate a credential](#gen-client-id-cred) if you don't want to use the default credential initially created for you.
-* Activate the app for a Service if you have not already done so.

 ## Enable Key Authentication in Kong Manager